 If you skip it, dead hairs accumulate, causing dandruff or flaky skin.
 On the flip side, too much grooming or the use of harsh chemicals can strip your dog’s skin of its natural oils.

 This is more often seen in long-haired breeds, but it is still important to regularly groom short and wire haired breeds as well.
 Wire-haired breeds such as the Patterdale Terrier, and curly haired breeds such as the Fox Terrier will also benefit from regular stripping, where the top layer of hair is removed.

 As with food intolerances, dietary insufficiency is best prevented by advice from your veterinarian.

 Omega-3 oils are essential to keeping the skin and fur healthy, so make sure that your dog’s food is supplemented with this if it is not already present in the meal.
 Alternatively, you can serve your dog tuna or another oily fish once a week.

 Some breeds may benefit from a breed-specific feed.
-For instance, Royal Canin makes a food specifically designed for West Highland Terriers that is higher in the oils needed to moisturise and protect the skin and fur.
+For instance, Royal Canin makes a food specifically designed for West Highland Terriers that is higher in the oils needed to moisturize and protect the skin and fur.

 Be sure you feed your dog the right amount of nutrients for their age, breed, size and weight.

 Exposure to the elements can dry a dog's skin out in the same way that humans suffer.
 Ensure that any exposed skin is covered or protected with high factor sunscreen during the summer months.
 Winter wind can also strip the skin of moisture.
 Dogs who spend time outdoors should have access to protective shelter.